csevero/mcp-servers/clickup/README.md

 **Parameters:**

-- `customId` (string): The Custom ID of the task (e.g., "EXP-1234")
+- `taskCustomId` (string): The Custom ID of the task (e.g., "EXP-1234")

 **Returns:**

-- Task details formatted as text
+- Complete task details including name, description, status, assignees, custom fields, and attachments
 - Error message if task not found

+#### `getTaskComments`

+Retrieves all comments from a ClickUp task, formatted for easy reading.

+**Parameters:**

+- `taskCustomId` (string): The Custom ID of the task (e.g., "EXP-1234")

+**Returns:**

+- Formatted list of all task comments with user information, timestamps, and content
+- Support for rich content including images, links, and user mentions
+- Reply counts for each comment
+- "No comments found" message if task has no comments

+#### `getTaskCustomFieldDetail`

+Retrieves detailed information about a specific custom field in a list.

+**Parameters:**

+- `listId` (string): The ID of the list containing the custom field (e.g., "123123123")
+- `customFieldId` (string): The UUID of the custom field (e.g., "3b3d716d-a4a4-44ee-8eb1-1a08453f29eb")

+**Returns:**

+- Complete custom field configuration including name, type, options, and validation rules
+- Error message if custom field not found

 ### 🚧 Planned Tools (Coming Soon)